Clarrie Polson: Switch to rugby league, Newton Rangers and Auckland

 In his first season of rugby league he was selected in the Auckland team to play the touring England side.
 Auckland pulled off a huge 24-16 upset win with Polson playing halfback in the match at the Auckland Domain in front of an estimated 30,000 spectators.

 The 1922 season saw him play 8 matches for Auckland.
 The first was against New Zealand Maori where he scored a try in a 28-18 loss against a Maori side which was about to embark on a tour of Australia.
-He then played in 2 matches against the touring Australian Universities side on June 21 and 24.
+He then played in 2 matches against the touring Australian Universities side on 21 and 24 June.
 Auckland lost both matches 13-12 and 18-7.
 The first match was played at Carlaw Park while the second was played at the Auckland Domain.
 The Australian University side was made up of players from Sydney University and Brisbane University.

 Polson then played in a match against Cambridge which Auckland won easily by 73 points to 29 with Polson kicking 2 conversions.
 Later in the season he played against South Auckland in a Northern Union Challenge Cup match.
 Auckland were upset 21-20 although the South Auckland team did feature several New Zealand players.
 Polson scored a try for Auckland.
 Two weeks later he played for Auckland against the touring New South Wales side in a 40-25 defeat in front of 20,000 spectators at the Auckland Domain.
 His final two matches of the representative season were against South Auckland and Bay of Plenty.
 The match with South Auckland was for the Northern Union Challenge Cup which Auckland failed to win back, going down 26-18 at Steele Park in Hamilton with Polson kicking 1 conversion.
 They then beat Bay of Plenty 33-26 at Tauranga.
 Bay of Plenty featured New Zealand players George Iles and George Gardiner.
 Polson scored a try and kicked 2 conversions.

 In 1923 Polson played 5 matches for Auckland.
-On August 22 he was at his usual position of halfback against Wellington.
+On 22 August he was at his usual position of halfback against Wellington.
 Auckland trounced Wellington 71-12 in front of 5,000 spectators at Carlaw Park.
 Polson converted 3 of Auckland's 17 tries though Auckland used at least 6 goal kickers.
-On September 12 Auckland played Hamilton and won 22-16 with Polson scoring 2 tries and kicking a conversion.
+On 12 September Auckland played Hamilton and won 22-16 with Polson scoring 2 tries and kicking a conversion.